 Discomfort can range from minimal to moderate depending upon the individual and the extent of the breast revision surgery.
 Most patients can comfortably walk around on the same day as their surgery.
 Bruising may be evident along and near the incision lines but it will gradually subside and shouldn’t last longer than two weeks.
 Patients should generally allow for up to two weeks of downtime, although you may return to work sooner if your job is not overly strenuous.
 It is generally advised that you do not drive for the first two weeks after surgery.
 It is also important to avoid any strenuous activities for approximately four weeks in order to minimise potential bleeding, bruising and swelling.

-Dr Reddy will see you regularly during your recovery period.
+Dr Reddy will see you throughout your recovery period.
 You will be able to attend to your self-care needs shortly after surgery and you will be able to shower on day one post-surgery.
 Following your discharge from hospital, a community nurse may be arranged to assist you with wound and drain care at home, if required.
-You will have to attend a post-operative check-up approximately 5-7 days after being discharged from hospital – all dressings will be removed during this visit.
+You will have to attend a post-operative check-up approximately 5-10 days after being discharged from hospital – all dressings will be removed during this visit.
 Instructions on taping the incision line and advice on scar management will be provided.
 It is recommended that you wear a compression garment without an underwire for a total of six weeks.
 Underwire bras may be worn after this point in time.
 Sufficient bra support will help minimise the risk of breast ptosis (sag) in the future.
-All subsequent follow-ups are included in your surgical fee and you will continue to be monitored until Dr Reddy is completely satisfied with your progress.
+Providing you have a referral letter from your general practitioner, all subsequent follow-ups for the first year are included in your surgical fee and you will continue to be monitored until Dr Reddy is completely satisfied with your progress.

 Your new breast size and shape will be apparent immediately after your revision surgery.
 Bruising and some degree of swelling will, however, be present at this stage.
 This will subside completely by the 1- 2-month post-operative mark.